belegarth/bylaws/bylaws.md

                     participants, through word or deed, are in violation of section 13.2.6, and should be reprimanded via the guidelines in section 13.3.
-              - 4.5.2.1.5 A person that has been nationally bannjed in another LARP Organization, including but not limited to Dagorhir, Amtgard, Hearthlight, and the Society for Creation Anachronisms, can be brought forward
+              - 4.5.2.1.5 A person that has been nationally banned in another LARP Organization, including but not limited to Dagorhir, Amtgard, Hearthlight, and the Society for Creation Anachronisms, can be brought forward